 New Adventures In Hi-Fi (Warner Bros.
 ‘86) Rating: A-

 This ambitious album was recorded across America while on tour, sometimes during sound checks and in dressing rooms, and it therefore has a raw, live feel that's most welcome after the overly processed Monster.
 My biggest issue with the album is that R.E.M. finally succumbed to the rampant cd-era problem of overly long albums.
-Indeed, at 65-minutes this is R.E.M.'s longest album to date by far, and it could use some serious trimming; the first nine songs are largely superlative, but I'd personally discard later tracks like "Binky The Doormat," "So Fast, So Numb," "Low Desert," and the short instrumental "Zither."
-Still, though the inclusion of these not bad but not nearly as good songs drags the overall album down a bit, New Adventures nevertheless contains some of the band’s very best and most unique songs.
+Indeed, at 14 songs and 65-minutes this is R.E.M.'s longest album to date by far, and it would’ve been better at around 10-11 songs and 50 minutes (or thereabouts).
+Still, though a few so-so songs drags the overall album down a bit, New Adventures In Hi-Fi nevertheless contains some of the band’s very best and most unique songs.
 Sure, it was a relative commercial failure, but my theory is that this was a belated reaction to the disappointment of Monster, which had been a #1 hit and had shifted mega-millions before the complaints started coming in.
 Anyway, strong album opener “How The West Was Won And Where It Got Us” sees Stipe in evocative storyteller mode, a pretty acoustic/electric melody and breathy vocals mark the excellent “New Test Leper,” and “Be Mine” is a simple yet epic semi-ballad with a restrained vocal, a romantic lyric, and some impressively escalating guitars.
-Elsewhere, the first single may not have been a commercial success, in fact it was a complete flop (in fact, you could argue that, commercially speaking, the band never quite recovered from its failure), but the Patti Smith collaboration “E-Bow The Letter” is flat-out brilliant, matching her haunting backing vocals with a brooding melody to devastating effect, while the churning power drill riffs of “Leave” propel an awesomely surging groove that lasts for over seven intense minutes, another R.E.M. record.
+Elsewhere, the first single may not have been a commercial success, in fact it was a complete flop (in fact, you could argue that, commercially speaking, the band never quite recovered from its failure), but the Patti Smith collaboration “E-Bow The Letter” is flat-out brilliant, matching her haunting backing vocals with a brooding melody to devastating effect, while the churning power drill riffs (or siren calls; take your pick) of “Leave” propel an awesomely surging groove that lasts for over seven intense minutes, another R.E.M. record.
 This often-atmospheric album contains many a well-placed keyboard part, but there’s also a fair amount of loud electric guitars on fine riff driven rockers such as “The Wake Up Bomb,” “Undertow,” and “Departure,” all of which see the welcome return of Mike Mills' harmonies as well.
-Other stellar songs on this well rounded record include "Bittersweet Me," which features mellow verses before the nasty riffs kick in that lead into an intensely rocking chorus, and "Electrolite," whose lovely melody wouldn't have sounded out of place on Automatic For The People.
-Alas, this song props up what is otherwise a weak ending to the album, and had R.E.M. better edited their material they might have had a major classic on their hands.
-New Adventures is still a really good album that's among R.E.M.'s most underrated efforts, as it combines the melancholic eclecticism of the band's early '90s albums with a louder rock edge, only these rockers are more cleanly recorded and accessible than the bulk of Monster.
+Other stellar songs on this well rounded record include "Bittersweet Me," which features mellow verses before the nasty riffs kick in that lead into an intensely rocking chorus, and "Electrolite," an excellent finale whose lovely melody wouldn't have sounded out of place on Automatic For The People.
+Alas, this song props up what is otherwise a weak ending to the album, and had R.E.M. better edited their material they might've had a major classic on their hands.
+New Adventures is still a really good album that's among R.E.M.'s most underrated efforts, as it combines the melancholic eclecticism of the band's early '90s albums with a louder rock edge, only these rockers are more cleanly recorded and accessible than most of Monster.
 That the end result doesn't sound like a compromise but often instead gives fans the best of both worlds is a testament to the band's talent, and this album closed the book on the Bill Berry era in fine fashion.

 Up (Warner Bros.
 ‘98) Rating: B